HaploKit/DiseaseCapsule/README.md

 No need to install the source code.
 Dependencies can be installed with a few minutes.

 ## Running code
+One could see `pipeline.sh` for the general workflow of analysis in this study.

 Our proposed DiseaseCapsule:
 - capsule.GPU.py